 \section{Pore-Scale Evaluations}

-Paramount to the success of any data-driven modeling effort is the production and curation of quality data.
-In this first step, training data, in the form of high-resolution pore-scale simulations, is to be developed and stored with all relevant metadata.
-For this evaluation of dispersive transport, pore-scale evaluations will take the form of direct numerical simulations of flow and transport in periodic pore geometries.
+Paramount to the success of any data-driven modeling effort is quality training data.
+In this first step, pore-scale simulations are developed and solutions are stored for use as training data.
+For this evaluation of dispersive transport, these pore-scale evaluations take the form of direct numerical simulations of flow and transport in periodic pore geometries.